 Travellers in Israel should maintain a high level of vigilance and keep up to date with developments.
 The risk of terrorist attacks remains high and travellers to the region, including Jerusalem, need to exercise caution, particularly around locations specifically targeted by attacks in the past such as bars, nightclubs, markets and buses.
 Suicide bombers and other militants have targeted crowded public areas, resulting in hundreds of deaths and injuries over the years.
 Although foreigners have not been specific targets, many have been caught up in the attacks because they visited famous landmarks and religious sites.

 All travel to the Gaza Strip and the West Bank, and the eastern border with Syria should be avoided.
 Foreign nationals face an ongoing threat of kidnapping in the Gaza Strip and West Bank.
 The frequent outbreaks of violence in these areas makes them extremely dangerous, even if tourists are not directly targeted.

 Street crime is rare in Israel though, and generally only a problem in 'bad' areas.
 The mugging of foreigners is unusual but pick-pocketing is not unheard of in busy market areas, so visitors should take normal precautions against this kind of crime.

 Israel is a largely religious society and religious customs should be respected.
 Indecent behaviour is not tolerated and offenders will be arrested and fined heavily or imprisoned.
 Care should be taken not to photograph any military or police personnel or installations, and visitors should be discreet about taking photographs in Jewish Orthodox areas and of Jewish Orthodox people.
 It is advisable to carry official identification at all times, and to dress modestly.

 The majority of business in Israel is centred in Tel Aviv.
-Dress tends to be less formal than in the US and Europe, but business people tend to wear suits for important meetings or presentations, so formal attire is recommended.
+Dress tends to be less formal than in the US and Europe, but as business people tend to wear suits for important meetings or presentations, formal attire is recommended.
 Women should dress more conservatively, especially in strictly religious areas.